 Finally, at the conclusion of the series’ longest season we have an outing that feels the most like a “Golden Era” episode of It’s Garry Shandling’s Show, and for that reason, it’s the one that earns the distinction of being this year’s MVE.
 With a terrific metatheatrical A-plot involving Garry discovering, by watching the tape of an “episode” (one we’ve never seen, by the way), that he has a potentially dangerous growth on the back of his neck, and a dovetailing B-plot involving Ian and Nancy, we actually have a construction that works for the series: story and showmanship in mutual support of each other.
 It’s not quite as good as Seasons One and Two, but it’s definitely the best of Season Three and a quality to which the rest of the series would have been lucky to match.
 If you watch only one entry here, make it this one.

-A notable episode that narrowly missed the list above is “Ruth’s Place,” which amusingly structures a routine Rashomon story with an inventive Mahjong game, but isn’t actually spectacular (despite being this week’s closest call).
+A notable episode that narrowly missed the list above is “Grant Goes To The Dogs,” which amusingly structures a routine Rashomon story with an inventive Mahjong game, but isn’t actually spectacular (despite being this week’s closest call).
 Other entries of more honorable mention quality include: “Goin’ Places,” the season premiere, which features a fun gag involving Garry’s George Burns inspired television and introduces Ian Buchanan as Nancy’s new recurring beau, “Garry Acts Like A Moron,” which has an amusing idea of Garry watching and conversing with his brain but never really rises into anything brilliantly made, and “Mum’s The Word,” a fine episode for Barbara Cason in which Ruth does a lounge act that embarrasses her son.

 *** The MVE Award for the Best Episode from Season Three of It’s Garry Shandling’s Show goes to…..